cado-security/product-help/docs/cado/manage/users-authentication/sso/okta_saml.md

 sidebar_position: 3
 ---

+:::info
+This section is not relevant to SaaS deployments.
+:::

 # How to Set Up the Okta SAML Integration

-:::warning
-If you encounter issues, please contact support@cadosecurity.com with a detailed description of your configuration.
-:::

 You can enable the Okta SAML Integration beta in the Cado platform by navigating to `Settings > SSO > Okta SAML`.